Ensuring maximum data protection with Zero Trust Security

 Cohesity and Zero Trust data security

 Cohesity aligns with and enhances the principles of Zero Trust Security by providing users with multiple points of protection through the Cohesity Data Cloud.
 The platform couples data security and management with highly secure data mobilization and configuration to detect anomalies and safeguard data across multiclouds, on-premises, and edge computing environments.
-Cohesity Threat Defense merges active threat intelligence and data backups with immutable capacity and isolation capabilities to deliver a proactive approach to cybersecurity that results in strengthened cyber resilience.
+Cohesity Threat Defense merges active threat intelligence and data backups with immutable capacity and isolation capabilities to deliver a proactive approach to cybersecurity that strengthens cyber resilience.

 Specifically, Cohesity Zero Trust Security empowers organizations to preserve brands and keep businesses running:

-• Reduce attack surfaces Consolidate vulnerable infrastructure silos onto one secure, scalable platform
+• Reduce attack surfaces Consolidate vulnerable infrastructure silos onto one secure, scalable platform.

 • Rapidly recover from ransomware Benefit from immutable snapshots.
-Detect suspicious activity with AI/ML, and in the worst case scenario, rapidly restore in minutes
+Detect suspicious activity with AI/ML, and in the worst case scenario, rapidly restore in minutes.

-• Speed security ecosystem integrations Take advantage of pre-built integrations and apps from leading 3rd-party security partners that help keep the bad actors at bay
+• Speed security ecosystem integrations Take advantage of pre-built integrations and apps from leading 3rd-party security partners that help keep the bad actors at bay.

 Video